Helping Build Dynamic Sports Teams

 The individual profiles we provide, give in-depth insight into how that person prefers to use their energies in training and playing.
 Some find that they confirm what they feel about themselves (for example. that they are an ideas person who is not afraid to take risks or that they are committed to continuous improvement) and, when this is the case, it boosts confidence and allows that player to have conviction in their approach as well as an idea of how they can better communicate with others in their team.
 It gives an awareness of the different ways their team mates approach a game or training and therefore increases acceptance and appreciation of the make-up of a dynamic team.
 For some, the results are a surprise, but again it is a positive experience because it allows them to see how others might perceive them and starts to build that real awareness of their actual preferences rather than those they thought they had or in some situations have fallen or been pushed into.
 Self -awareness helps athletes to build self-confidence and self-esteem, take more responsibility for their actions, as well as make better decisions.
 As such, self-awareness is not only vital for sporting success but many other aspects of life, including school, work, and family.

-By taking part in the GC Index (the adult version of the tool), coaches are given a heightened awareness of their own preferences and strengths in terms of impact on their teams.
-Furthermore, by having their teams take part in the YP Index they will be more aware of the preferences of their learners.
+By taking part in the GC Index® (the adult version of the tool), coaches are given a heightened awareness of their own preferences and strengths in terms of impact on their teams.
+Furthermore, by having their teams take part in The Young People Index® they will be more aware of the preferences of their learners.
 This combined awareness is absolutely key to taking team performance to the next level.
 Coaches not only begin to better understand how to motivate individuals in order to get the best out of them, they begin to see how their own preferences affect how they approach coaching as well as how they may unconsciously lean towards a style that only fully engages similar types to themselves.

 Some of the benefits of this are: